Learning to Express Gratitude Is a Year-Long Theme:

 Kindergartners Learn to Make “Thank You” Cards for Their Special Friends

 - These kindergartners wrote thank you notes to their principal!
 They have such a caring bond with her they even know her favorite color is purple!

 Motivate Kindergarten Writers and Surprise Parents with Thank You Messages

 - Children can talk to their writing buddy about what they are thankful for and who they say “thank you” to.

 - Children love to surprise parents with “thank-you” notes.
 After children have practiced writing “thank you” repeatedly for fluency building, give them 3″ x 8½″ strips of paper to make several “thank you” notes to take home in an envelope.
 Children can brainstorm where to hide them: under pillows, by the phone, in Dad’s shoes, etc. (Thank you, Patti Peck, for this delightful literacy gift idea.)

-Teachers greet each child and model acts of appreciation, celebration, and empowering language throughout the day.
+Teachers greet each child and model the language of appreciation throughout the day.

 - Thank you for holding the door open.
 That’s showing kindergarten kindness!

 - Thank you for listening so quietly.
 Everyone was able to hear.